okayjeff/singleplatform/README.md

 # SinglePlatform API Ruby Client
 This is a wrapper for accessing SinglePlatform's API.
-Please see [SinglePlatform's official API documentation](http://docs.singleplatform.com/spv3/) for information on obtaining API credentials.
+Please see {SinglePlatform's official API documentation}[http://docs.singleplatform.com/spv3/] for information on obtaining API credentials.

 ## Installation
 ```gem install singleplatform```